uni-mannheim-qm-2020/week00_getting_started/README.md

 ## Welcome!

 Welcome to the course Quantitative Methods at the University of Mannheim.
 In this course we will use the open-source software `R` and RStudio.
 Before we get started with the lecture on Wednesday, we would like you to install both `R` and RStudio on your computer.
-In this document we provide you detailed instructions to install these programs.
+In this document we provide you with detailed instructions to install these programs.
+If you have any problems getting `R` and RStudio running, do not hesitate to drop us an email ([Marcel](mailto:mneunhoe@mail.uni-mannheim.de) or [Oliver](mailto:orittman@uni-mannheim.de)).

 To facilitate an efficient workflow, we will integrate Github into the course.
 By now, you should have already received an invitation mail.